Policy

 b.

-elected for the individual.
+was not elected for the partners.

 5.

-(requirement to update policy information).
+Family farm officers (requirement to update policy information).

-A family farm corporation properly
+A family farm

-officers of the corporation.
-If a spouse is subsequently made an officer of the
+members that are officers of the corporation.
+If a spouse is subsequently made

-corporation, BWC must be notified by the completion of a U-3S and payment of
+an officer of the corporation, BWC must be notified by the completion of a U-3S

-adjusted estimated premium reflecting the addition of the elective coverage.
+elective coverage.
 Without completion of the U-3S and payment of estimated

 premium, the spouse does not have elective coverage and would not be covered if